wali-ku/BWLOCK-GPU/README.md

 ./RUN-ME.sh
 ```

-14. If everything goes alright, the following directory (BWLOCK-GPU/scripts/figures) should contain all the generated figures.
+14. If everything goes alright, the following directory (*BWLOCK-GPU/scripts/figures/*) should contain all the generated figures.

-# Experiments
-**NOTE: Before running the experiments, make sure that the device is in max-performance state**
+# Figures Reproduced from Paper
 The scripts present in this repository produce the following figures from the paper:
 + Figure-1
 + Figure-5 (a, b, c)